Recent fines for PCBU violations of the WHS Act

-PCBUs who do not satisfy their primary duty of care (section 19 WHS Act) may find it a costly and daunting experience.
-This article sets out a number of recent examples of WHS prosecutions that illustrate that point eg. one PCBU is now in jail serving a 12 years prison sentence.
+PCBUs (business entities) who do not satisfy their primary duty of care (section 19 WHS Act) may find it a costly and daunting experience.
+This article sets out a number of recent examples of WHS prosecutions that illustrate that point eg. one person is now in jail serving a 12 years prison sentence.

 1. $650,000 Fine